 2) Subject Line & Preview Text: The Hidden Elements

 Preview text displayed right after the subject line in the inbox, should look distinctive and is of utmost importance to improve the open rate.
-“To view the email in browser, click here” or “to unsubscribe click here” are some of the common links we always find in the pre-header.
+“To view the email in the browser, click here” or “to unsubscribe click here” are some of the common links we always find in the pre-header.
 Well, avoid such cliché and get creative with your preview text.

 Let’s understand the best practices of using snippets & preview text in a newsletter.